chikodilee/chikodilee/README.md

 # Hi, I'm Chikodili 👋
 👷🏽‍♀️ An impact-driven Engineer with 4+ years building Enterprise Software and driving Product Development.
 I combine strong product intuition with strategy and technical expertise to deliver impactful customer-centric solutions.

-👩🏽‍💻 I've worked across Automotive 🏎️, International Education 📖, and Media/Communications 🎤.
+👩🏽‍💻 I've worked across 🏎️ Automotive, 📖International Education, and 🎤Media/Communications.

 <!-- ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->